-Currently, Token Yilin Hu, Yi'nan Li, Yuqin Zhang and Changlong Sheng each hold 89.74%, 5.00%, 2.63% and 2.63% of the equity interest in the VIE, respectively.
+Currently, each of Token Yilin Hu, Yi'nan Li, Yuqin Zhang and Changlong Sheng holds 89.74%, 5.00%, 2.63% and 2.63% of the equity interest in the VIE, respectively.
 The shareholders of the VIE may have potential conflicts of interest with us.
 These shareholders may breach, or cause the VIE to breach, or refuse to renew, the existing contractual arrangements we have with them and the VIE, which would have a material and adverse effect on our ability to conduct the business operations of the VIE and receive economic benefits from them.
 For example, the shareholders may be able to cause our agreements with the VIE to be performed in a manner adverse to us by, among other things, failing to remit payments due under the contractual arrangements to us on a timely basis.
 We cannot assure you that when conflicts of interest arise any or all of these shareholders will act in the best interests of our company or such conflicts will be resolved in our favor.

 Currently, we do not have any arrangements to address potential conflicts of interest between these shareholders and our company, except that we could exercise our purchase option under the second amended and restated exclusive option agreements with these shareholders to request them to transfer all of their equity interests in the VIE to a mainland China entity or individual designated by us, to the extent permitted by the laws of mainland China.
-For individuals who are also our directors and officers, we rely on them to abide by the laws of the Cayman Islands, which provide that directors and officers owe a fiduciary duty to the company that requires them to act in good faith and in what they believe to be the best interests of the company and not to use their position for personal gains.
-The shareholders of the VIE have executed powers of attorney to appoint the Company to vote on their behalf and exercise voting rights as shareholders of the VIE.
+The shareholders of the VIE have executed powers of attorney to appoint our company to vote on their behalf and exercise voting rights as shareholders of the VIE.
 If we cannot resolve any conflict of interest or dispute between us and the shareholders of the VIE, we would have to rely on legal proceedings, which could result in disruption of our business and subject us to substantial uncertainty as to the outcome of any such legal proceedings.